openedx/edx-documentation/en_us/shared/course_components/create_discussion.rst

 Overview
 *******************

-You can add discussion components to a unit to pose questions related to the unit and give learners a chance to respond and interact on a specific subject.
+You can add discussion components to a unit to pose questions about other components, such as videos or text, in the unit.
+A discussion component gives learners a chance to respond to and interact with each other about a specific subject.

 Discussion topics that you create by adding discussion components in your course are known as content-specific discussion topics.